MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/advanced.md

 # Advanced
 > Beyond the basic configuration and content

-Once you've got the [Setup Project](setup-project.md) section, you can customize further using this guide.
+Once you've got the [Set up Project](setup-project.md) section, you can customize further using this guide.
 Or skip this and go to [Usage](usage.md).

 ## Navbar nesting